The Emperor's New Groove: Franchise

-DisneyToon Studios produced a direct-to-video sequel titled Kronk's New Groove, which was released on December 13, 2005, followed by an animated television series on Disney Channel titled The Emperor's New School.
-Patrick Warburton, Eartha Kitt, and Wendie Malick reprised their roles for the sequel and series while J. P. Manoux replaced David Spade for the series and Fred Tatasciore voiced Pacha in season 1.
+DisneyToon Studios produced a direct-to-video sequel titled Kronk's New Groove, which was released on December 13, 2005, to mostly negative reviews.
+This was followed to mixed reviews by an animated television series on Disney Channel titled The Emperor's New School, where Kuzco must complete high school in order to retain his claim on the throne.
+A majority of the film's voice cast returned for the series.
+Patrick Warburton, Eartha Kitt, and Wendie Malick reprised their roles for the sequel and series while J. P. Manoux replaced David Spade for the series, and Fred Tatasciore voiced Pacha in season 1.
 John Goodman subsequently reprised his role for the second and final season of the series.
-Kuzco appears as a recurring guest in the animated television series House of Mouse and its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse, with Pacha, Yzma, and the Royal Recordkeeper also having minor guest appearances in the show.
-Like every other Walt Disney Animation Studios character, Kuzco, Pacha, Yzma, and Kronk have cameo appearances in the short film Once Upon a Studio.
+Kuzco appears as a recurring guest in the animated television series House of Mouse, and also its direct-to-video film Mickey's Magical Christmas: Snowed in at the House of Mouse, with Pacha, Yzma, and the Royal Recordkeeper having minor guest appearances in the show.
+Like every other Walt Disney Animation Studios character, Kuzco, Pacha, Yzma, and Kronk make appearances in the short film Once Upon a Studio.

-Two video games were developed and released concurrently with the film.
-The first, for the Sony PlayStation, was developed by Argonaut Games and published by Sony Computer Entertainment of America.
-The second, for the Nintendo Game Boy Color, was developed by Sandbox and published by Ubisoft.
-Both titles were released in PAL territories the following year.
-The PlayStation version was re-released for the North American PlayStation Network on July 27, 2010.
-Additionally, Kuzco, Pacha, Yzma, and Kronk appear as playable characters in the world-builder video game Disney Magic Kingdoms, as well as attractions based on Mudka's Meat Hut and Yzma's Lair.
+A video game, The Emperor's New Groove, was developed and released concurrently with the film.
+It was developed by Argonaut Games and published by Sony Computer Entertainment of America for the Sony PlayStation while Sandbox and Ubisoft respectively developed and published it for the Nintendo Game Boy Color.
+Both versions were released in PAL territories the following year.
+A DVD-Rom game demo was included on the DVD release of its movie counterpart, accessible by inserting the DVD into a PC; unlike the movie, the role of Kuzco in the game was portrayed by Manoux, who had debuted as Kuzco in a DVD bonus feature for The Emperor's New Groove.
+The PlayStation version was re-released on PlayStation 3 and the PlayStation Portable as a PS one Classic for the North American PlayStation Network on July 27, 2010, and was also made downloadable for the PlayStation Vita in 2012.
+Additionally, Kuzco, Pacha, Yzma, and Kronk appear as playable characters in the world-builder video game Disney Magic Kingdoms, which also includes attractions based on Mudka's Meat Hut and Yzma's Lair.
 The Tokyo DisneySea rollercoaster attraction Raging Spirits took visual inspiration for its Inca ruins theme from the buildings in the film with a structure based on Kuzco's palace similarly crowning the ruins site.